Serving Art Educators

 ~ Ken Schwab, Art teacher, Leigh High School, San Jose, CA

-Kramer: While you are still student teaching, make sure you take
+From Bunki Kramer: While you are still student teaching, make sure you take some 35mm

 I agree with your advisor... forget showing your grades because you won't be considered a "student" anymore but will be labeled a "professional" already graduated.
 You'll need resume, maybe schooling, lots and lots of photos (maybe an album like I did), a lesson plan with a finished product, and maybe your philosophy (though I never had to deliver one).
 If you've had other experience... like teaching art in summer camp, volunteer work with special ed., any little extra things like that are helpful.
 Add a few photos of your own work.